juntyr/necsim-rust/README.md

         - classical/: `necsim-classical` instantiates the classical coalescence algorithm (approximation, fast for low speciation probabilities)
         - gillespie/: `necsim-gillespie` instantiates the coalescence simulation based on the Gillespie algorithm (most accurate, slowest)
         - skipping-gillespie/: `necsim-skipping-gillespie` instantiates the coalescence simulation based on the Gillespie algorithm and skips events which do not change the state of the simulation (most accurate, fastest)
-        - cuda/: `necsim-cuda` runs the coalescence algorithm on a CUDA 3.5 capable CPU as an embarrassingly parallel problem
+        - cuda/: `necsim-cuda` instantiates the coalescence algorithm on a CUDA 3.5 capable GPU as an embarrassingly parallel problem
+        - independent/: `necsim-independent` instantiates the coalescence algorithm on the CPU as an embarrassingly parallel problem
 - rust-cuda/: `rust-cuda` provides automatically derivable traits to add more (but not full) type safety to sharing data structures between the CPU and GPU
 - third-party/: this folder contains multiple third-party crates which had to be modified (mostly to enable `no-std` support)